pierpo/react-archer/README.md

 #### My arrows don't re-render correctly...

 Try using the `refreshScreen` instance method on your `ArcherContainer` element.
+You can access it through the [ref of the component](https://reactjs.org/docs/refs-and-the-dom.html).

-Call it when the event that you need is triggered (`onScroll` etc.).
+Call `refreshScreen` when the event that you need is triggered (`onScroll` etc.).

 ## TODO